inxanedev/inxanelang-interpreter/README.md

 - LEN - pushes the length of the stack onto the stack
 - DUP - duplicates the top value on the stack
 - NEWLINE - prints a new line (other prints do not print a new line at the end)

+# Dependencies
+The program currently depends only on one crate, ctrlc, for handling the Ctrl-C interrupt.